Duskin Hill - Author

 What remains is not always what was.

-No Ceremony of Her Own — a novel in the early stages
+No Ceremony of Her Own — a historical novel in the beginning stages

 Maggie's story begins in the shadow of World War II, where public honor and private grief do not always speak the same language.